-Impact School: Science Transfer in the 21st century
+Impact School 2018: Science Transfer in the 21st century

 CALL FOR APPLICATIONS

 Participants are asked to apply with a letter of interest, giving a brief overview of one of their own research topics and how the training could increase the societal impact of their research (approx. 500 words).
-The impact school is limited to 25 participants.
+The training is limited to 25 participants.

-Applications should be sent to email@example.com by September 30, 2017 with the subject line “impact school”.
+Applications should be sent to Susanne Melchior (email@example.com) by July 30th, 2018 with the subject line “Impact School 2018”.

-The training is divided into three modules, representing three different impact dimensions: (1) Media & society, (2) politics, and (3) business.
-Societal and media impact includes all forms of communication and interaction between researchers and actors from civil society, like scientific journalism and citizen science.
-Political impact focuses on policy making and how research can support informed political decision-making.
+The training is divided into three modules, representing three different impact dimensions: (1) media & society, (2) politics, and (3) business.
+Societal and media impact includes interaction between researchers and actors from civil society, like scientific journalism and citizen science.
+Political impact focuses on how research can support informed political decision-making.
 Business impact is generated when scientific insights are converted into business models, for example, in spin-off companies or patents.
 Each day of the three-day training focuses on one of these impact dimensions.

 Three different training formats are used: Practice sessions (P) involve practitioner experiences and active discussions between experts and practitioners (2 hrs).
 Theory sessions (T) are upfront and input-oriented (2hrs).
 Skill sessions (S) are designed as interactive workshops in which participants learn skills relevant for the dissemination of their research (4 hrs).